 Inquiring Idaho is designed primarily for organizations that involve adults interested in lifelong learning in rural and urban areas.
 Speakers are available to talk to seniors, historical organizations, service groups, public library audiences, religious organizations, professional organizations, or any non-profit community groups.

-If you were involved with Speakers Bureau in the past, please read the Program Guidelines below as some key elements of the program have changed following a two-year break in programming.
+If you were involved with Speakers Bureau in the past, please read the Speaker Guidelines below as some key elements of the program have changed following a two-year break in programming.
 All former Speakers' Bureau participants must submit a new application.

-Detailed information on current topics, qualifications for speakers, compensation, and more can be found on the Program Guidelines.
+Detailed information on current topics, qualifications for speakers, compensation, and more can be found on the Speaker Guidelines.
+Host site information can be found on the Project Director Guidelines.

 Please contact Debra Schlecte at 208-345-5346 or at email@example.com if you have any questions about the program.

 New speaker topics for 2023: